sumcoinlabs/sumcoin/doc/tor.md

 ## 1. Run sumcash behind a Tor proxy

-The first step is running Sumcash behind a Tor proxy.
+The first step is running Sumcoin behind a Tor proxy.
 This will already anonymize all outgoing connections, but more is possible.

 	-proxy=ip:port  Set the proxy server.
 If SOCKS5 is selected (default), this proxy